LOCAL IMPACT

 There will be some inconvenience in putting on such a large event and that comes in the form of some traffic management, road closures and parking bay suspension.
 We have designed the event to minimise these issues but inevitably there are some unavoidable downsides which we will work hard to help residents with.

-There will be some road closures for setting up the Start and Finish Zone, as well as Ann St for the Fan Zone.
-There will also be some traffic management installed on both Lauriston Rd and Queens Way to facilitate rider and public safety.
+There will be some road closures for setting up the Start and Finish Zone, as well as for the Fan Zone.
+There will also be some traffic management installed on both Laurieston Rd, B796, B727, Carstramon Wood and Queens Way to facilitate rider and public safety.

 If you live in any of the Zones described on this page you will be affected by the traffic management, road closures and parking bay suspensions.